 Fi Munro, Ph.D. is a specialist in helping people to turn their lives around and start living for today.
 As a best selling author, a multi award winning researcher, award winning blogger and public speaker recognised internationally for her presentations and articles on holistic health and the importance of living for today she is renowned for inspiring people to change their lives.

 She has been featured in two BBC documentaries, in TV and radio shows, and in newspaper and magazine articles across the globe.
-Today she is healthier and happier than ever before and believes cancer saved her life.
-She is currently training to be a shaman and is excited for what the future holds.
+Today she is happier than ever before and believes cancer saved her life.

 Fi Munro was diagnosed with stage four b, non genetic, high grade serous ovarian cancer in January 2016.
 She was just 30 years old.